hdShang/arxiv-daily/docs/cs-AI/2025-09-05/papers/250905197v1-ai-agents-for-web-testing-a-case-study-in-the-wild.md

 ---
 layout: default
-title: AI Agents for Web Testing: A Case Study in the Wild
+title: "AI Agents for Web Testing: A Case Study in the Wild"
 ---

 # AI Agents for Web Testing: A Case Study in the Wild